theNewDynamic/thenewdynamic.org/content/tool/eleventy.md

 - name: Starter repository for a blog web site
   url: https://github.com/11ty/eleventy-base-blog
 weight: 80
+interactions: []
+data_model: ''
+tags: []

 ---
 Eleventy is a simple static site generator betting on JavaScript.
-Eleventy is designed with flexibility in mind and supports meny templating engines including the popular Liquid used by Jekyll.
+Eleventy is designed with flexibility in mind and supports meny templating engines including the popular Liquid used by Jekyll, and Nunjucks developped by Mozilla.

 [Read ELeventy introduction by Zach Leat](https://www.zachleat.com/web/introducing-eleventy/)